SlideRuleEarth/sliderule-web-client/README.md

 6. The object is returned to the viewer.
 Subsequent responses for the object are served from the CloudFront cache.

-This was used to create our sliderule-web-client for the first time (ONE TIME ONLY) to create helper functions in witch:
+This was used to create our sliderule-web-client for the first time (ONE TIME ONLY) to create helper functions in which:
 ```
 make cold-start-sliderule-web-client
 ```